 I help clients design and improve their software so that it is efficient, usable and distinctive.
 With over 15 years of experience and a Master's in Human Computer Interaction from Carnegie Mellon University, I have worked on scores of projects involving desktop applications, web applications, mobile device applications, web sites and robotics.
 Often I'm helping improve or update an existing application.
 Other times we're designing from a blank sheet of paper.

-Since Feb of 2015 I have been working with Manheim, the market leader in vehicle re-marketing services.
+For much of 2015 I worked at Manheim, the market leader in vehicle re-marketing services.
 Manheim owns 74 vehicle auctions across the country and over 50% of all vehicles sold at auction in the USA run through their auctions.

 In 2014 I worked with Altisource Portfolio Solutions to re-design their suite of mortgage servicing software.
 Touching almost 10% of all mortgages in the US, Altisource is one of those really big companies you have never heard of.
 As the User Experience Manager for the Atlanta office, I lead a small team of UX experts in re-imagining the way mortgage servicing software behaves.